digitalrebar/doc/development/testing-bdd/internals/README.rst

 The logging system offers several levels:

 1. true - always show the message
-2. puts - always shows for debugging info that should be removed and not left in the code
+2. puts - always shows debugging info that should be removed and not left in the code
 3. dump - the lowest level of in-code statement used to output items that take up multiple lines